zhenjie/CodeIgniter-3.0-with-Doctrine-2.4.7/README.md

 # Using models from other application
-To use models from other application,
+To use models from other app called `application`,
-- we have an application with modles available in applications/models
+- we have an app with modles available in `applications/models`
-- create new application with name admin
+- create new app with name admin: `admin.php` and app folder `admin`
-- in the admin.php, define COMMON_MODEL_PATH
+- in `admin/config/autoload.php`, auto load library `doctrine`
-  `define('COMMON_MODEL_PATH', APPPATH.'../application/models/');`
-- in admin/libraries/Doctrine.php, adjust ClassLoader with models path for application
-- in admin/config/autoload.php, auto load library 'doctrine'
+- in `admin/config/autoload.php`, auto load package `application` with correct path
-- free to use every models we have in application using Doctrine
+- free to use every models we have in `application` using Doctrine

-Note that we can also autoload packages(can be set in admin/config/autoload.php), but not sure how that would work with Doctrine.